TanathepR/Deepseek-Lanta-Tutorial-on-LANTA/README.md

 outputs = model.generate(**inputs, max_length=200)
 print(tokenizer.decode(outputs[0], skip_special_tokens=True))
 ```
-Save the file and exit (Ctrl+X, then Y, then Enter).

 ## Step 6: Running the Script on LANTA
 To execute the script, run: